Sergiu P. Pașca: Early life and education

-Pașca was born in Cluj-Napoca in the western part of Romania also known as Transylvania.
+Pașca was born in Cluj-Napoca, in the region of Transylvania.
 He was raised in nearby Aiud during the last years of communism.
 Pașca showed early on an interest in chemistry.
 He set up his first science lab at the age of 11, in the basement of his parents’ house.
 In the final year of high school, he won a prize in the national chemistry Olympiad, earning a scholarship to attend the university of his choice in Romania.
 In 2001, Pașca enrolled in the Iuliu Hațieganu University of Medicine and Pharmacy at Cluj-Napoca.
 As a medical student, he worked with Professor Maria Dronca to explore biochemical defects in autism spectrum disorders.
 At the same time, he studied electrophysiology at the Max Planck Institute for Brain Research in Frankfurt in Germany under Dr Danko Nikolic.
 After obtaining his M.D. in 2007, Pașca went to Stanford University in early 2009 as a postdoctoral fellow with Professor Ricardo Dolmetsch.
 At Stanford, he developed methods to derive neurons from induced pluripotent stem cells (iPSC) and used these neural cultures to identify cellular phenotypes associated with brain disorders, including Timothy syndrome and Dravet syndrome.

+In 2014, he was recruited as a tenure-track Assistant Professor at Stanford University and opened his own laboratory.
+He became a tenured Associate Professor in 2020 and full Professor in 2022.
+He was soon after named an Endowed Professor at Stanford University.

+In 2023, he received a Doctor Honoris Causa (D.H.C.) from Iuliu Hatieganu Medical School in Cluj-Napoca, Romania.

+His personal trajectory was described in a Quanta profile by the American journalist Claudia Dreyfus.